2026-08-09

 Skip steps 1 through 5, Perform step 6 and thereafter.

-72. Perform the Thermal Performance through the vehicle touchscreen.
+77. Perform Thermal Performance Test through the UI

 Informational PurposesAn informational icon, calling your attention